 Here is my summary of Amazon customer reviews – features that parents like and dislike the most.

 As advantage parents mention a bit bigger seat (when compared to previous version) – it fits larger/older kids more comfortably (for example read this review).
 The canopy finally does the job and blocks off the sun (mainly when the seat is in upright position).
 Another advantage is the compatibility with infant car seats.

 It’s heavier than original version, but still portable and easy to carry.
 Tiny fold is perfect for travel – on most airplanes it fits in overhead compartment and under the seat!
 Moreover, it takes up a little space in car trunk and at home.

-Nevertheless few customers complains folding is not easy, some say it takes few tries while other say it’s hard and difficult (for example review #1 and review #2).
-Recommendation from other parents: don’t expect it to fold up and open in few seconds or with one hand.
+Nevertheless few customers complains folding is not easy, some say it takes few tries while other say it’s hard and difficult (for example review #1 andreview #2).
+Recommendation from other parents: don’t expect it to fold up and open in a few seconds or one-handed.
 It takes longer, especially at the beginning and definitely requires using both hands.

 Some parents say it feels sturdier, while other say it’s more wobbly.
 One of the drawbacks that customers mention is the small storage basket (the same as on original stroller).

-The new GB Pockit Plus comes in different colors than the original GB Pockit does.
-It is available in Satin Black, Laguna Blue, Silver Fox, Cherry Red and Sapphire Blue.
+It offers wide selection of colors: Satin Black, Laguna Blue, Silver Fox, Cherry Red and Sapphire Blue.
 Don’t forget to check which colors are currently available!

 |Cot To Go – This new model can be used for newborn baby thanks to compatibility with a carrycot.
 It provides proper support for infant’s back and great protection from the sun and wind.
 What’s really awesome about this carrycot is that it folds into ultra-compact package which is easy to store (for the next baby) and transport.
 Now you can have a lightweight stroller for newborn!|